Updated: Aug 14

 If you find that there is a gap between where you are now and where you want to be, try to pick up new skills whenever you can by taking an online course or volunteering.
 Don't let your fear of being a beginner stand in your way.
 If you are passionate about making a career change, you can fast track it.

 3. "Ask" Why would people hire you?

 As job seekers, it's easy to get enthusiastic about our skill set and expertise.
 After all, you have worked hard to update your skills so you can deliver a better experience to your employers.
-You have stayed back in the office to finish a new project or enhance a marketing campaign.
+You have stayed late in the office to finish a new project or enhance a marketing campaign.
 So, you would like to share your enthusiasm about how good your achievements are, right?

 But employers and recruiters don't want to know how hard you have worked.
 They want to know what's in it for them.
 How are you going to help them with a problem the company is currently going through?
 How are you going to save them on production costs?
 Saying you are an excellent communicator is one thing, providing a story demonstrating you bestow the attribute is a step above.
 Most Job Seekers forget to give context and instead ramble on with irrelevant storytelling instead of getting to the point.
-The CARL method is the best communications strategy by helping you Paint a picture using relevant stories.
+The CARL method is the best communications strategy by helping you paint a picture using relevant stories.
 No matter your expertise, if you can't show tangible results, you will find it difficult to interest vertical markets to hire you.

 To let employers understand why they should hire you, ask yourself, so what?